Tag Archives: organic pest control

 Early White Bush Scallop Summer Squash

 Squash vine borers are a type of clearwing moth.
 They’re a bit unusual because unlike other moths they’re active during the daytime.
 The adults resemble wasps, are about 1/2 inch long, and have an orange abdomen with black dots.
 The adults lay eggs near the base of squash plants.
 These eggs take only about a week to hatch and then they bore into the base of the squash plant and up inside the stem, preventing the plant from getting water or nutrients from the soil.
-Are you starting your own garden but you are having some issues with pests?
-Call Power Pest Control Toronto for professional solutions.

 Signs of their presence include the plants wilting, holes at the base of the plant, and of course spotting adults flying around plants.
 If your plant has vine borers present you can slice into the stem and kill the insects.
 If you carefully bury the wounded part of the stem with moist soil and keep it well watered your plant may survive.
 While this is an option, the best methods for combating vine borers are preventative.